 Getting a morning routine on lock puts you in good company as well.
 Plenty of high performing CEOs, entrepreneurs, and businesspeople champion the value of a morning routine.
 In fact, many even start their day well before the sun comes up.

 There are no rules to creating a successful morning routine – it’s about finding what works for you.
 Try standardising what you eat for breakfast and the order you get ready for work in.

-Exercise in the morning can be a fantastic way to start your day, and a great way to fit your training into a busy schedule (see our guide to becoming a morning runner).
+Exercise in the morning can be a fantastic way to start your day, and a great way to fit your training into a busy schedule.
 Others might find it more beneficial to meditate or practice a mindfulness activity.